paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-115-agricultural-commodity-policy-and-programs.md

 (2) the repayment rate established for oil sunflower seed.

-**(g) Payment of cotton storage costs** Effective for each of the 2014 through 2023 crop years, the Secretary shall make cotton storage payments available in the same manner, and at the same rates as the Secretary provided storage payments for the 2006 crop of cotton, except that the rates shall be reduced by 10 percent.
+**(g) Payment of cotton storage costs**

+(1) **Crop years 2014 through 2025** — Effective for each of the 2014 through 2025 crop years, the Secretary shall make cotton storage payments available in the same manner, and at the same rates as the Secretary provided storage payments for the 2006 crop of cotton, except that the rates shall be reduced by 10 percent.

+(2) **Payment of cotton storage costs** — Effective for each of the 2026 through 2031 crop years, the Secretary shall make cotton storage payments for upland cotton and extra long staple cotton available in the same manner as the Secretary provided storage payments for the 2006 crop of upland cotton, except that the payment rate shall be equal to the lesser of—

+  (A) the submitted storage charge for the current marketing year; and

+  (B) in the case of storage in—

+    (i) California or Arizona, a payment rate of $4.90; and

+    (ii) any other State, a payment rate of $3.00.

 **(h) Repayment rate for peanuts** The Secretary shall permit producers on a farm to repay a marketing assistance loan for peanuts under [section 9031 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9031) at a rate that is the lesser of—